CW1224/fitness-subscription/README.md

 ## Introduction

-This programme is designed
+Fitness Madness is a fitness website that encourages the user to become more fit.

+The website offers the user the ability to buy gym passes that is valid in six gyms across Dublin city.
+(This is done solely for the project, Fitness Madness is not an actual gym in Ireland.)
+The website also offers the ability to record and share their progress with other users as well as buying sports products and meal plans as well as viewing other people's progresses and thoughts on products that the website offers.

-You can find a link to my website [here]().
+You can find a link to my website [here](https://fitness11.herokuapp.com/).

 # Table of Contents
 [1.User Experience(UX)](#1-user-experience)